DO choose a shade that compliments your complexion

 Lipliner can stop bleeding as well as define your lips.
 The only time I would suggest that you don’t use a lipliner with a red, is if you are going for a stain.
 Think – I’ve just had an amazing kiss and my lips are a little smudged.
 You can achieve this look by either mixing your lipstick in with some lip balm, or by dabbing the lipstick on and blotting with a tissue after.

 DON’T use a lipliner the same colour as your lips

 I know, some magazines and publications actually suggest this.
 I have yet to see this go right.
-The easiest way is just to choose a red.
+The easiest way is to just choose a red liner.
 You might need two; a brighter one and a more darker.
 You don’t need a specific lipliner for every red lipstick colour.
-For staying power, colour your entire lips with lipliner, before adding your lipstick.
+For staying power, colour your entire lips with lipliner before adding your lipstick.

 DO apply your lipliner with short strokes

 Whilst we are on the subject of liner, do not make your life more challenging.
-Make sure that your elbow is resting on something – your hand can even rest on your chin and apply in the same way that you would apply an eyebrow pencil.
-Picture doing dot to dot – create short strokes and feel free to actually move your mouth, using your fingers.
+Make sure your elbow is resting on something when you apply – your hand can even rest to help with balance.
+When you put on, picture doing dot-to-dot – create short strokes to avoid making mistakes.
+Be sure to go around your entire mouth including the sides (you can use to fingers to move your mouth to the side to get inside corners).

 It helps to start on the outer edge and work towards the middle.